-Kodak Office Hero 6.1 review
+Kodak Office Hero 6.1 full review

 Kodak’s new Office Hero 6.1 is a real beast of a printer, weighing in at almost 10kg, and making compact rivals such as the HP Envy 110 look positively tiny.
 To be fair, though, it does include a fax machine along with its printing, scanning and copying features, as well as a sturdy 200-sheet paper tray and a 35-sheet automatic document feeder perched on top of the unit.